Black and tan coonhounds make perfect family dogs since they like human companionship. They're also good with other dogs and children.

 Elbow and Hip Dysplasia

-The black and tan coonhound's size makes them susceptible to hip and elbow dysplasia since the condition is common in larger breeds.
+The black and tan coonhound can also be genetically susceptible to hip and elbow dysplasia since the condition is common in larger breeds.
 Dysplasia is a painful condition that can lower your pet's quality of life and make it difficult to do regular activities, such as walking and running.

 The symptoms of hip dysplasia depend on how severe the disease is and how loose your pet's joints have become.
 It also depends on the duration of the condition.